-Marion County has a history of major earthquakes which have occurred in 1941 (magnitude 7.1), 1962 (magnitude 5.2), 1993 (magnitude 5.7), and 2001 (magnitude 6.8).
+Marion County has a history of major earthquakes which have occurred in 1963 (magnitude 4.6), 1993 (magnitude 5.6), and 2001 (magnitude 6.8).
 The 1993 Scots Mills earthquake was centered in Marion County.
 Damages included; cracks in buildings, plaster falling from walls, crumbling of 100-year old brick and mortar buildings; and at Wal-Mart several employees were overcome by fumes from mixed chemicals.

-A subduction zone type of earthquake with magnitude 8-9 is estimated to occur at an interval of 300-700 years for the state of Oregon; the previous earthquake was recorded in 1700.
+A subduction zone type of earthquake with magnitude ranging 8-9 is estimated to occur at an interval of 300-700 years for the state of Oregon; the previous earthquake was recorded in 1700.
 Additionally a crustal earthquake along the Mt.
 Angel Fault is considered high due to activity within the past 100 years.
 An earthquake loss calculation predicts for a major seduction zone type earthquake Marion County would likely experience 9 deaths, 499 injuries, and \$776 million in economic losses for buildings (not including unreinforced masonry buildings).
 Critical routes, bridges, hospital and schools are at substantial risk in the event of a major earthquake (6.5 or greater).